Top 10 Things to Do in New Zealand

 9. Stargaze in a Dark Sky Reserve

-New Zealand is home to some of the “darkest” skies in the world, especially in the Mackenzie Dark Sky Reserve in the South Island.
+New Zealand is home to some of the “darkest” skies in the world, especially in the Aoraki Mackenzie International Dark Sky Reserve on the South Island.
 This is where the Southern Hemisphere stars appear at their most vivid.
-What’s more, the South Island is one of the places where you can see the colourful phenomenon of Aurora Australis, a.k.a. the Southern Lights.
+What’s more, the South Island is one of the few places in the world where you can see the colourful phenomenon of Aurora Australis, a.k.a. the Southern Lights.

 Top 10 Things to Do in New Zealand© Miles Holden - Tourism New Zealand